DHTMLX/docs-todolist/docs/guides/inline_editing.md

 ### Dates

-To enter a date through the inline editor, type the `!` symbol — the built-in date picker appears on the page.
+To enter a date through the inline editor, type the `!` symbol.
+The built-in date picker appears on the page.

 You can also wrap text in the special symbols `!()`.
 For example, type `!(Enter Booking date)` and press Enter to close the editor.
 Click this text later to reopen the date picker.